Same-sex marriage

 Same-sex marriage, also known as gay marriage or same-gender marriage, is the marriage of two people of the same legal sex or gender.
-As of 2025, marriage between same-sex couples is legally performed and recognized in 38 countries, with a total population of 1.5 billion people (20% of the world's population).
-The most recent jurisdiction to legalize same-sex marriage is Thailand.
+As of 2026, marriage between same-sex couples is legally performed and recognized in 38 countries, with a total population of 1.5 billion people (20% of the world's population).
+The most recent jurisdiction to legalize same-sex marriage is Thailand; legalization has also been mandated for Nepal.

-Same-sex marriage is legally recognized in a large majority of the world's developed countries; notable exceptions are Italy, Japan, South Korea, and the Czech Republic.
-Adoption rights are not necessarily covered, though most states with same-sex marriage allow those couples to jointly adopt as other married couples can.
+Same-sex marriage is legally recognized in a majority of the world's developed countries and across much of the Western world.
+Most jurisdictions which allow same-sex marriage also grant adoption rights to those couples.
 Some countries, such as Nigeria and Russia, restrict advocacy for same-sex marriage.
-A few of these are among the 35 countries (as of 2023) that constitutionally define marriage to prevent marriage between couples of the same sex, with most of those provisions enacted in recent decades as a preventative measure.
-Other countries have constitutionally mandated Islamic law, which is generally interpreted as prohibiting marriage between same-sex couples.
-In six of the former and most of the latter, homosexuality itself is criminalized.
+A few of these are among the 35 countries (as of 2023) that constitutionally define marriage as being between couples of the opposite sex, with most of those provisions enacted in recent decades as a preventative measure.

-There are records of marriage between men dating back to the first century.
-Michael McConnell and Jack Baker are the first same sex couple in modern recorded history known to obtain a marriage license, have their marriage solemnized, which occurred on September 3, 1971, in Minnesota, and have it legally recognized by any form of government.
+In Europe, there are records of marriage between men dating back to the first century.
+Jack Baker and Michael McConnell are the first same-sex couple in modern recorded history known to obtain a marriage license, have their marriage solemnized, which occurred on September 3, 1971, in Minnesota, and have it legally recognized by any form of government.
 The first law providing for marriage equality between same-sex and opposite-sex couples was passed in the continental Netherlands in 2000 and took effect on 1 April 2001.
 The application of marriage law equally to same-sex and opposite-sex couples has varied by jurisdiction, and has come about through legislative change to marriage law, court rulings based on constitutional guarantees of equality, recognition that marriage of same-sex couples is allowed by existing marriage law, and by direct popular vote, such as through referendums and initiatives.
 The most prominent supporters of same-sex marriage are the world's major medical and scientific communities, human rights and civil rights organizations, and some progressive religious groups, while its most prominent opponents are from conservative religious groups (some of which nonetheless support same-sex civil unions providing legal protections for same-sex couples).
-Polls consistently show continually rising support for the recognition of same-sex marriage in all developed democracies and in many developing countries.
+Polls consistently show continually rising support for the recognition of same-sex marriage in most developed democracies and in many developing countries.